voidz0r/voidz0r/content/posts/libdicom.md

 ![Segfault](/dicom/dfree/05_segfault.png)

-By looking at the debug messages, which can be activated by using the `DCM_DEBUG=1` env variable, it is obvious that the library tried to `free` a specific value twice, first on tag `0200 3030` and then on some address on the heap.
+By looking at the debug messages, which can be activated by using the `DCM_DEBUG=1` env variable, it is obvious that the library tries to `free` a specific value twice, first on tag `0200 3030` and then on some address on the heap.

 Inspecting the crash with gdb shows: